evernym/sovrin-environments/docker/README.md

 ```
 ./client_stop.sh
 ```
-Stopping the sovrin client removes the client container.
+Stopping the indy client removes the client container.

 # Running on Windows using git bash

 Using the git bash shell is a productive command line for those familiar with Unix/Linux to run applications/environments on Windows.
 However, git bash can create problems with pathnames, and does so with this application.
 Specifcally, by default git bash converts absolute path names to a Windows equivalent path name (e.g. C:\\...), which is helpful if it is expected by an app, but not always - and rarely with Docker.
 In particular, [it's not helpful with Docker](https://github.com/moby/moby/issues/24029) volume mounting on docker run and build commands.
-The Sovrin test scripts - client_build.sh, node_build.sh, client_start.sh and node_start.sh are all affected by this.
+The Indy test scripts - client_build.sh, node_build.sh, client_start.sh and node_start.sh are all affected by this.
 When just run, docker build/run commands error off with messages like:

 ```
 C:\Program Files\Docker\Docker\Resources\bin\docker.exe: Error response from daemon: invalid bind mount spec "/C/Program Files/Git/sys/fs/cgroup;C:\\Program Files\\Git\\sys\\fs\\cgroup;ro": invalid volume specification: '/C/Program Files/Git/sys/fs/cgroup;C:\Program Files\Git\sys\fs\cgroup;ro': invalid mount config for type "bind": invalid mount path: '\Program Files\Git\sys\fs\cgroup;ro' mount path must be absolute.